 The second issue is the aggressiveness with which Grammarly prompts you to upgrade from the free version to Grammarly Premium.
 There are always options to click through to the premium version as well as regular emails prompting me to upgrade.

-Overall, I highly recommend the free version of Grammarly to most people.
+Overall, I highly recommend the Grammarly to most people.
 So many people underestimate the importance of editing their work.
 We’re becoming more reliant on email over time, and having a professional editing tool checking everything before it goes out is a fantastic way to improve your professionalism.

 I think Grammarly is particularly useful to non-native English speakers, and they would get the most value out of Grammarly Premium.

 However, I wouldn’t recommend Grammarly as a substitute for getting your books or similar manuscripts edited by a professional human editor.
-Grammarly will likely misinterpret the context.
+Grammarly may misinterpret the context.

 Finally, it’s worth noting that this article was edited by Grammarly.
 Have you found any errors?
 Grammarly helped me fix 11 errors, and 1 error still remains which I decided didn’t need to be fixed.
 Can you find it?